-On-Site Review Team.
-A group of persons appointed by the Commissioner to review and analyze an Institutional Report, conduct an on-site review of the teacher education institution or a professional program or programs of such institution, and prepare a report concerning the matter.
+On-Site Visit Team.
+A group of persons appointed by the Commissioner to review and analyze a Self-Study Report, conduct an on-site review of the teacher education institution or a professional program or programs of such institution, and prepare a report concerning the matter.